Lincolnshire Recovery College

 Are you finding life challenging or supporting someone who is?
 Do you want to learn from people with real life experience, alongside education and health professionals?
 If so, the Lincolnshire Recovery College could be for you.

-Please complete the registration form.
-We will be in touch with more information about your courses.
+If you are a new student with us for this academic year (from Sept 2024) please complete the registration form to request the sessions that you would like to attend.
+We will then be in touch with more information about your courses.
 Please make sure to book as group sizes are limited.
-We are dedicated to providing a personalised and interactive experience.

 Student feedback